"Bringing History To Life!"

 WHY POST FROM THE PAST?

 I am a home educating mama of two with an abundance of learning materials, but when I took a closer look at our home-school, I found that we were desperately lacking history related resources.
 This prompted me to create a way to bring history to life; by capturing the imagination and presenting facts, while also telling a story.
+I believe that children learn much better this way as they are engaged in the learning process and having fun.

 "I want my children to learn the stories of people from the past and not just memorise dates on a timeline."